Richard Atherton: Mayor of Liverpool

+at Bewsey Old Hall in 1684.

+Atherton was knighted by Charles II in 1684, further reflecting his standing within local and national political circles.

 Atherton was politically aligned to the young Earl of Derby, who had succeeded his father in the baronetcy at the age of one in 1672.
 The Stanleys of Bickerstaffe descended from Sir James Stanley, younger brother of Thomas Stanley, 2nd Earl of Derby, 3rd Baron Stanley.
 The Liverpool charter had been described as municipal subordination and a form of oligarchy.

 The notes on the Liverpool Charters refer to Atherton as the first modern Mayor of Liverpool.
+He remained in this role until 1685.

+Return to Parliament

-He remained in this role until 1685, returning to represent the city in parliament from 1685-1687, and died in office, just one year prior to the Glorious Revolution, which deposed James II.
+In 1685 Atherton was again elected Member of Parliament for Liverpool, serving in the Parliament of James II until his death in 1687, just one year prior to the Glorious Revolution.

-Personal

-Atherton inherited Bewsey Old Hall from his great-aunt, Dame Margaret Ireland, the widow of Gilbert Ireland upon her death in 1675.
+His career coincided with Liverpool’s rapid growth as an Atlantic trading port engaged in commerce including coal, salt, textiles, tobacco, and sugar.

+Sir Richard Atherton was the last member of the Atherton family in the male line to sit in Parliament.

+Ancestry

+He was the eleventh in descent from Sir William Atherton, who represented the same county as Member of Parliament in 1381.

 Atherton’s grandmother was Eleanor Ireland, and like Dame Margaret, also descended from Sir Thomas Ireland.

-A year later, now with considerable wealth, he married Isabel, the first daughter of Richard Holt of Castleton and Stubley on 22 November 1676.
-They had one son John, and three daughters, Catherine, Isabel and Dorothy.
+Personal life